RobertASmith/healthecon_shiny/Tutorial/README.md

 4th April 2020

-This tutorial accompanies our open-access paper published [here]{https://wellcomeopenresearch.org/articles/5-69/v1).
-Please cite this tutorial as: Smith R and Schneider P. Making health economic models Shiny: A tutorial.
-Wellcome Open Res 2020, 5:69. https://doi.org/10.12688/wellcomeopenres.15807.1.
-A more detailed background to health economic modelling in R and Shiny can be found in that academic paper.
+This tutorial accompanies our open-access paper published [here](https://wellcomeopenresearch.org/articles/5-69/v1) which contains a more detailed background to health economic modelling in R and Shiny.
+This paper can be cited as:

+Smith R and Schneider P. Making health economic models Shiny: A tutorial.
+Wellcome Open Res 2020, 5:69. (https://doi.org/10.12688/wellcomeopenres.15807.1).

 While the focus of this tutorial is on the application of shiny for health economic models, it will be useful to have a basic understanding of the underlying 'sick-sicker-model'.
 In the following, we will provide a brief overview.
 For further details, readers are encouraged to consult Alarid-Escudero et al., 2019, Krijkamp et al., 2020 and the DARTH group website [http://darthworkgroup.com/](http://darthworkgroup.com/).